 When assessing an income-producing property, an important consideration is the quality of the underlying tenancy.
-This is important because when crowdfunding investor evaluates real estate investment , you're banking on two things: the physical real estate, and the income stream from the tenants.
+This is important because when crowdfunding investors evaluate real estate investment , you're banking on two things: the physical real estate, and the income stream from the tenants.
 If the tenants are likely to default on their rental obligation, the risk of the investment failure to meet its obligation is high and the investment might lose its value.

 Requires Professional Management

 To ensure income production and sustainable value, income property needs to be managed in a hands-on manner.
 Tenant complaints must be addressed.
 Landscaping must be handled.
 And, when the building starts to age, it needs to be renovated.
-As crowdfunding investors play no management role in the underlying real estate investment, they will have to rely on issuer's management ability and credibility.
+As crowdfunding investors play no management role in the underlying real estate investment, they will have to rely on the issuer's management ability and credibility.